ned14/BEurtle/Readme.txt

 To Install:
 -=-=-=-=-=-
 1. Go install Python (http://www.python.org/).
-You currently want a 2.x version as I don't think BE supports 3.x yet.
+You probably want a 2.x version as I don't think BE fully supports 3.x yet.

-2. Go install easy_install from http://pypi.python.org/pypi/setuptools

-3. On the command line, do "easy_install pyyaml".
-If it can't find easy_install you may need to modify your PATH as detailed in Appendix A.

-4. Download the latest BE from http://www.bugseverywhere.org/.
-Unpack it somewhere and run "python setup.py install" inside it.

-5. Current versions of BE don't come with a be shell invoker.
-Try typing "be --help" on the command line.
-If it can't find BE, follow the instructions in Appendix A below.

-6. Current versions of BE puke on XML import.
-This prevents you adding new issues or editing existing ones.
-To check this, open your python's site-packages/libbe/command/import_xml.py.
-Find this section of code around line 182:

-        for new in root_bugs:
-            try:
-                old = bugdir.bug_from_uuid(new.alt_id)
-            except KeyError:
-                old = None
-            if old == None:
-                bd.append(new)

-Replace as follows:

-        for new in root_bugs:
-            try:
-                old = bugdir.bug_from_uuid(new.alt_id)
-            except KeyError:
-                old = None
-            if old == None:
-                bugdir.append(new) # bd is supposed to be bugdir

-7. I haven't written an installer for BEurtle yet, so for now you're going to have to do it manually.
-Open the registry file in BEurtle/BEurtle.reg.
-Change all paths pointing to G:\BEurtle to point to wherever your BEurtle.dll lives.
-Save out the registry file.
-Run the registry file.
+2. Supposedly the installer will automatically download .NET v2.0 if it isn't present on your system, but if it doesn't then you need that too before installing.

+3. Run either the x86 or x64 installer as appropriate to your system.
+Point the installer at your python installation and where you want to install the plugin.

-8. Open up your TortoiseXXX settings dialog choosing Issue Tracker Integration.
+4. Open up your TortoiseXXX settings dialog choosing Issue Tracker Integration.
 Click Add and type in the path of the root of your repository, choosing BEurtle as the provider.
-Click OK.
+Click on the Options button and choose what options you'd prefer.
+Exit by clicking OK, then OK to close the Issue Tracker Integration dialog.

-9. Try committing something in your repository.
-You should see a "Bugs, bugs, bugs!" button in the top right of the commit box.
+5. Try committing something in your repository.
+You should see a "Bugs, Bugs, Bugs!" button in the top right of the commit box.
 Click that.
-You should get the dialog and an error because there is no BE repository in your VC repository root.
+You should get the dialog and a message asking if you want to create a new BE repository because there is no BE repository in your VC repository root.
+Say yes to this.

-10. To fix this, open a command box and go to your VC repository root.
-Type "be init" and hit enter.
-Now retry committing something - you should no longer get an error.

-11. Remember that BE's tracking data is stored by your VC repository.
+6. Remember that BE's tracking data is stored by your VC repository.
 After you modify issues you'll need to commit to your VC repository to store the changes.
 Enjoy!